ag-computational-bio/baktflow/README.md

 ## Main Subcommands

 ### Setup
-The `setup` subcommand initializes the pipeline environment, ensuring all necessary configurations and dependencies are in place.
+The `setup` subcommand initializes the workflow environment, ensuring all necessary configurations and dependencies are in place.

 **Example Execution:**
 ```bash